Editor’s Top Picks for the Best Master’s Degree Programs in Forensic Science for 2025

 Master of Science in Forensic Science and Law

-• Faculty include multi-disciplinary experts from the prestigious Duquesne Law School and the Bayer School of Natural and Environmental Science
+Duquesne offers the nation’s only entry-level program combining comprehensive forensic science training with legal education.
+Faculty from both the prestigious Duquesne Law School and the Bayer School of Natural and Environmental Science create a truly interdisciplinary learning environment.

 Virginia Commonwealth University